Chymyst/chymyst-core/docs/chymyst07.md

 To simplify this example, let us assume that some other reactions will randomly emit `man()` and `woman()` molecules.

-The problem with the above reaction is that it does not respect the order of the queue.
+The problem with the above reaction is that it does not respect the linear nature of the queue.
-If processes emit several `man()` and `woman()` molecules, they will be paired up in random order, rather than in the order of arrival in the queue.
+If processes emit several `man()` and `woman()` molecules quickly enough, they will be paired up in random order, rather than in the order of arrival in the queue.
+Also, nothing prevents several pairs to begin dancing at once, regardless of the dancer's positions in the queues.

+TODO: expand

 ## Choose and reply to one of many blocking calls (Unix `select`, Actor Model's `receive`)

-The task is to organize the processing of several blocking calls emitted at the same time.
+The task is to organize the processing of several blocking calls emitted by different concurrent reactions.
 One receiver is available to process one of these calls at a time.

 TODO